xcore/sw_foc_motor_control/module_foc_adc/doc/programming.rst

 Test Applications
 -----------------

-This module has a test harness called ``Analogue-to-Digital Converter (ADC) Test Harness`` which can be found in the xSOFTip Explorer pane.
+This module has a test harness called ``Analogue-to-Digital Convertion (ADC) Test Harness`` which can be found in the xSOFTip Explorer pane.

 To get started with this application, run through the instructions in the quick-start guide for the test harness.
 More details about using this test harness are given below.